zz2liu/RnaSeq-HpcPipelines/README.md

 wget -e robots=off -r -nH -np --cut-dirs=10 "$projectUrl" find -name *.md5sum | xargs md5sum -c
 ```

+Note:: You might need VPN on your laptop.
+You might need a computing node by `srun --pty -p interactive bash`  on a cluster.

 <!--
 ### How to bulk download raw sequencing data from Yale Center for Genome Analysis (YCGA) on West campus or Yale Stem Cell Center?
 - Get an account on farnam (for YSCC) and/or ruddle (for YCGA).
 See [Request an account](#request-an-account).